supersjellie/openhab-itho-fan/README.md

 	* If you chose other names for the items, you can also select the seperate items
 	* set low, medium and high according to the values in the itho addon system setup

+##Usage
+1. Add the widget 'widget_fan' to your dashboard or page.
+Remember it's intended for tiled dashboards (so small)
+2. Set the props of the widget
+	* Option 1 : Only set the equipment items (don't change seperate items)
+	* Option 2 : Only set (all!) the seperate items (don't set equipment item)
+	* Set values for low/medium/high speeds (same as in GUI of add-on)
+3. You're done
+	* Press L, M or H button to change speed to low, medium or high setting
+	* Press hourglass to temporally increase speed (accoding to high setting and timer1)
+	* Press wrench to set another speed (slider will show)
+	* Icons will change according to settings, remember.
+The fan will respond immediatelly, the GUI with a 30 second delay (according to thing update frequency)

 ## Code
 The code is pretty standard.
 Things you might find interesting for changes
 1. It uses the the web api at api.html (documentation  in the webpages of the add-on itself)